Generalized Symmetries in Condensed Matter: Higher-form symmetries

 \subsection{Topological order as SSB}

 One definition of topological order is the presence of a groundstate subspace of {\it locally indistinguishable} states, as in \eqref{eq:indistinguishable}.
 This means that no local operator takes one groundstate to another; instead the operator that takes one groundstate to another is necessarily an extended operator.
-But this is equivalent to the spontaneous breaking of a higher-form symmetry \cite{Gaiotto:2014kfa, Wen:2018zux}: the generators of the broken part of the higher-form symmetry commute with the Hamiltonian (at least at low energies) and act nontrivially on the groundstates.
+But this is a description of the spontaneous breaking of a higher-form symmetry \cite{Gaiotto:2014kfa, Wen:2018zux}: the generators of the broken part of the higher-form symmetry commute with the Hamiltonian (at least at low energies) and act nontrivially on the groundstates\footnote {Addendum in v3: However, SSB of higher-form symmetry by itself is not sufficient to imply topological order \cite{Huxford:2023bhb}.
+The loophole is the following.
+Just because two groundstates are related by the action of a nonlocal operator does not mean that there isn't some linear combination of them that are related by a local operator.
+And in fact there is a counterexample, a state with SSB of a 1-form symmetry which does not have topological order \cite{castelnovo2007quantum,Huxford:2023bhb}.
+I have added an appendix \ref{App:chamon-state} explaining some details of this counterexample.
+In the discussion of the toric code below, the extra assumption is that the charged operators $V(C)$ are also topological.
+Alternatively, we could describe the extra assumption as requiring SSB of an {\it anomalous} higher-form symmetry. }.

 Let's think about the example of $\IZ_p$ gauge theory (whose solvable limit is the toric code \cite{kitaev1997}) in $D$ spacetime dimensions.
 This is a system with $\IZ_p$ 1-form symmetry with symmetry operators $U(M_{D-2})$, supported on a $(D-2)$-dimensional manifold, and charged operators $V(C_1)$, supported on a curve.
 In terms of the toric code variables, we can be completely explicit.
 On each link we have a $p$-state system on which act the Pauli operators $Z = \sum_{k=0}^p \omega^k \ketbra{k}{k}$ and $X = \sum_{k=0}^p \ketbra{k+1}{k}$ (where $\omega \equiv e^{ 2\pi \ii/p}$ and the arguments of the kets are understood mod $p$).
 Then $V(C) = \prod_{\ell \in C} X_\ell$, $U(M) = \prod_{\ell \perp M} Z_\ell $, where we regard $M$ as a surface in the dual lattice, and $ \ell \perp M$ indicates all links crossed by the surface $M$.
 Their algebra is \be U^m(M) V^n(C) = e^{ 2 \pi \ii {m n \over p} \#(C, M) } V^n(C) U^m(M) \ee where $\#(C, M)$ is the intersection number of the curve $C$ with the surface $M$.
 This is the algebra of electric strings and magnetic flux surfaces in $\IZ_p$ gauge theory.
 Deep in this gapped phase, $H=0$, and there is a description in terms of topological field theory.
 A simple realization is $BF$ theory of a 1-form potential $a$ and $(D-2)$-form potential $b$, with action \be S[b,a] = { p \over 2 \pi} \int_{D} b \wedge da = { p \over 2 \pi } \int d^D x \epsilon^{\mu_1 \cdots \mu_D} b_{\mu_1 \cdots \mu_{D-2} } \partial_{\mu_{D-1} } a_{\mu_D} \ee in terms of which \be U^n(M ) = e^{ \ii n \oint_M b_{D-2} },~~~V^m(C) = e^{ \ii m \oint_C a } .\ee The algebra \eqref{eq:Z_p-gauge-theory-algebra} follows from canonical commutation relations in this gaussian theory.
 Since $V(C)$ has a perimeter law in the deconfined phase, the charged objects whose condensation breaks the 1-form symmetry are the lines of electric flux.